Peter-Chong/Podcast-Recommendation-System/README.md

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/map.png" />

 Other than that, I have also created a word cloud plot for each genre.
 The bigger words shows the word that are most frequently used in the podcast description.
+For example, gardening and game is two common words in the Leisure genre, life and expert in Health & Fitness genre and interview and musician in Music genre.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/leisure.png" />